 Kenya and Ethiopia: Driving economic growth from grassroots

-Many African nations are facing the same stumbling block of helping micro, small and medium-sized businesses (MSMEs) to access finance to grow and flourish.
-In the second of this two-part blog series, we look at two countries who despite being very different in history, population, and economy, face similar challenges in supporting their communities to grow and develop.
-We also look at the key elements that domestic credit insurance will need in order to make a difference.
+Many African nations face the same stumbling block of helping micro, small, and medium-sized businesses (MSMEs) access finance to grow and flourish.
+In the second of this two-part blog series, we look at two countries that face similar challenges in supporting their communities to grow and develop despite being very different in history, population, and economy.
+We also look at the key elements domestic credit insurance will need to make a difference.

 Ethiopia

-While substantial funding is available thanks to the World Bank, International Finance Corporation and others, for lenders the challenge is a lack of collateral.
+While substantial funding is available thanks to the World Bank, International Finance Corporation, and others, the challenge is a lack of collateral for lenders.
 Banks simply cannot lend without guarantees, and micro-businesses in Ethiopia have zero collateral to offer up.
-The Government recognises this as the main hurdle and views short-term domestic credit insurance as the solution.
+The Government recognizes this as the main hurdle and views short-term domestic credit insurance as the solution.
 For micro and small businesses, the guarantees that only credit insurance can provide will be a critical lifeline in ensuring their ongoing sustainability and growth.

 Kenya